iasiu/DevsData/README.md

 # Magic Events

-Simple app and api for event reservation.
+Simple app and api for event reservation, made with Flask.

 ## Requirements